 Section 2: The Hormonal Influence on Libido and Ovulation Horniness

 Hormones play a crucial role in both ovulation and libido.
 Understanding how they interact can provide valuable insights into the connection between the two.

 Estrogen: During the follicular phase, estrogen levels rise, reaching their peak just before ovulation.
 This surge of estrogen has several effects, including increasing blood flow to the pelvic region, making it more sensitive to touch and enhancing sexual arousal.
 Consequently, many women experience a boost in their libido during this phase.

 Luteinizing Hormone (LH): As estrogen levels peak, they trigger a surge of luteinizing hormone (LH), a key factor in triggering ovulation.
 This surge signals the dominant follicle to release the mature egg into the fallopian tube.

-Progesterone: After ovulation, the ruptured follicle becomes the corpus luteum, which produces progesterone.
+Progesterone: After ovulation and ejaculation, the ruptured follicle becomes the corpus luteum, which produces progesterone.
 While estrogen enhances sexual desire, progesterone tends to have a dampening effect on libido.
 This is why some women may experience a decrease in their sex drive during the luteal phase of the menstrual cycle.